Harrix/harrix-pylib/docs/funcs_md.md

 Parse a single line of Markdown to identify inline code blocks.

-This function scans through a markdown line, identifying sequences of backticks (`) to determine where code blocks start and end.
+This function scans through a Markdown line, identifying sequences of backticks (`) to determine where code blocks start and end.

 Args: